Bernard-A/IoTRoam-Tutorial/ApplicationServer-Setup.md

 ```
 The above log confirms that there is a uplink payload recieved from the Gateway ```00800000a0000825```

-Another terminal running at the same with the below command as per your OS distribution
+ * Second is the log files from your NS.
+Launch a terminal with the below command as per your OS distribution
 ```sh
 journalctl -f -n 100 -u chirpstack-application-server tail -f -n 100 /var/log/chirpstack-application-server/chirpstack-application-server.log